 In case you missed it, the California Department of Food and Agriculture (CDFA) recently handed over $180,000 in cold hard cash to the Alliance For Food and Farming.
 Why?
 So that said Alliance could launch a massive campaign meant to educate consumers on the safety of pesticides.

-In any case, as you might expect, not everyone is on board with so called pesticide safety, let alone spending 180,000 flippin’ dollars to promote it.
+As you might expect, not everyone is on board with so called pesticide safety, let alone spending $180,000 flippin’ dollars to promote it.
 50 groups have just joined together to get this money revoked.
 A letter, organized by the Environmental Working Group (EWG) and Californians for Pesticide Reform, addressed to CDFA Secretary A. G. Kawamura and Alfred G. Montna, president of the California Board of Food and Agriculture, asks the CDFA and USDA to “retract this award and take action to ensure that future grant-making serves the interests of all Californians.”

 Also noted in the letter…